 Does your dog have a barking problem?

-In 2013, Logan City Council will be hosting FREE barking seminars for residents at various locations around the city.
+Logan City Council regularly host FREE barking seminars for residents at various locations around the city.
 For further information, refer to our Animal Seminars page.

-Council's proactive, referral based SHUSH Program offers owners of dogs that have significant Council identified barking issues the assistance of an experienced officer who will suggest training solutions to help solve the problem.
-Training generally focuses on improving the dog's lifestyle and providing stimulation and 'boredom buster techniques' such as introducing a KONG feeding toy.
+Council's proactive, referral based SHUSH Program offers owners of dogs that have significant Council identified barking issues some assistance in reducing nuisance barking.
+Our dedicated team will attend your property for a free consultation and to provide advice on solutions that may assist in resolving any identified issues.
+These solutions will include providing 'boredom buster techniques' such as introducing a KONG feeding toy.